accoumar12/labelizer-back/README.md

 When we want to reference to both triplets and validation triplets, we use the reference 'all triplets'.

+Triplets are loaded from the application.
+An example of datapack can be found in `data_example/test_data.zip`.

 ## Database diagram

 ![db_diagram](./references/assets/drawSQL-image-export-2024-07-14.png)